 Being uncomfortable for several days is to be ex[ected.
 Stay aware, and don’t allow your or your children to have too much sun.

-A number of factors can have an affect how long your sunburn symptoms and discomfort last.
+A number of factors can affect how long your sunburn symptoms and discomfort last.
 Not everyone will react in the same way to sun exposure.

 In general, these factors make people more susceptible to severe sunburns.
 And of course, these people generally take longer to heal.

 If you have:

 - fair or light skin

 - freckles or red or fair hair